master-elise/fpga_tools/README.md

 If manually compiling, all ``make`` commands can be parallelized using ``make -j$(ncpu)`` after setting ``ncpu`` to the appropriate value (e.g. number of CPU cores)

+**WARNING**: yosys/nextpnr-xilinx seem to have version conflict issues.
+The installation sequence below is using the lates ``master`` branch of all repositories, possibly mixing with binary distribution version, leading to too many combinations to sort out.
+Maybe safer is the ``openxc7_build_install.sh`` script which makes sure to checkout know functional versions of each tool.

 ## yosys:

 The preferred solution is to use the packaged binary, i.e. for Debian GNU/Linux sid